 … and otherwise follow the rules of creative writing that they’ve been taught up to this point.

 As such, it is the educator’s responsibility to convey this emphasis on non-judgment during the writing process, even though the student should be writing full sentences and paragraphs as with any other form of writing.
-Give students instructions such as:
+Give students instructions and additional tips such as:

 - Don’t wait to get started – begin as soon as I say “go!”